RatkoR/laravel-crate.io/README.md

 ###Project status

 Laravel-crate.io is used in our internal projects.
 We did a bunch of unit tests and the driver seems ok.
+We use id as a caching layer in front of our DB servers.
+Crate is insanely fast (Elasticsearch) and offloads our DB servers a lot.

 Still, it's still early in development, so **if you find any bugs, please open an issue ticket**.